OpenLENA/lena-was/README.md

 The feature of LENA Open Edition :

++ Core Engine : encrypt datasource password and servlet filter to disable secure attribute of session cookie when set-cookie.

 + Installation : Create, Delete and Clone server.
 Don't need to type in much things when create server, just required server name and service port.
   Clone server is so useful when you wanna save the status of the server right away.